bolstad/matomo-dev-dockercompose/README.md

     * A better approach on Linux is often to ensure your host user's UID matches the `www-data` UID inside the container or to set the ownership of the host directory appropriately, e.g., `sudo chown -R 33:33 ./matomo_data` (if `www-data` is UID/GID 33).
 Check the Matomo Docker image documentation for specifics on the user.

 * **Port Conflicts:**
-    If you get an error about a port already being in use when running `docker-compose up`, it means another application on your host is using the configured port.
+    If you get an error about a port already being in use when running `make up`, it means another application on your host is using the configured port.
 You can either stop the other application or change the port in your `.env` file:
     * Change `MATOMO_PORT` if the web port is in use (default: 8081)
     * Change `DB_PORT` if the database port is in use (default: 3307)

     After changing the `.env` file, restart the containers:
     ```bash
-    docker-compose down
-    docker-compose up -d
+    make restart
     ```

 * **Multiple Matomo Instances:**